massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 ### Interacting with your smart-contract

 We can try further our smart-contract by calling the different functions and looking at the state of the game.
-For this we create a new smart-contract `main.ts`.
+For this, we create a new smart-contract `main.ts`.

 #### main.ts